 MILE 215: Francis Point Provincial Park (Madeira Park): You’ll pass an old-growth stand of madrona trees (called arbutus trees in Canada) on your hour-long beach walk to a lighthouse and back.

-MILE 227: LaVerne’s Grill (Madeira Park): Perfect fish-and-chips and classic milkshakes served in old-fashioned metal cups.
+MILE 227: LaVerne’s Grill (Madeira Park): Grub on perfect fish and chips and classic milkshakes served in old-fashioned metal cups.

 MILE 246: Rapids at Skookumchuck Narrows (Egmont): As the tide goes in and out, water pours through these “narrows” with a strong current, creating the Sechelt Rapids.
 Skookumchuck Narrows Provincial Park has trails and viewing areas.